phetsims/qa/documentation/qa-book.md

 *Approximate time:* 2hrs for first platform tested, 1 hr for subsequent platforms

 *What?*
-This wrapper is the simulation alongside a long list of instrumented characteristics.
+* This wrapper is the simulation alongside a long list of instrumented characteristics.
 An instrumented characteristic is some aspect of the simulation that can be modified by a licensed owner of a PhET-iO simulation, e.g. a property.
 Not all characteristics of the simulation are instrumented so as to retain the functionality of the simulation.
 Using Studio is tested on Mac and Windows Chrome platforms.
 Other platforms should test html files made in this way.

-*There are 3 columns in the test matrix for this wrapper*.
+**_There are 3 columns in the test matrix for this wrapper:_**

 *Column 1 says:* Launch Sim/Generate HTML
 *How?*
 This test is done continuously and in conjunction with Column 2.